 - Download a free printable Carnivora worksheet here.

-Members of the Carnivora order* are mammals that all stem from a common, meat-eating ancestor.
-They all have a certain type of tooth, which evolved to cut through meat.
+Members of the order Carnivora* are mammals that all stem from a common, meat-eating ancestor.
+Members of the Carnivora order are called Carnivorans.

+Carnivorans are also known as ‘carnivores’, but this word can also apply to any meat-eating animal.
 Remember, not all carnivores (meat-eaters) are carnivorans (members of the carnivore order)!

-Feilforms are ‘cat-like’ carnivorans.
+Feliforms are ‘cat-like’ carnivorans.
 As well as cats, this group includes animals such as hyenas and mongooses.

 Caniforms are ‘dog-like’ carnivorans.
 This group includes dogs, and animals such as bears and seals.

 The polar bear is the only bear that is almost entirely carnivorous.
 By contrast, the giant panda is almost entirely herbivorous.

 Online Zoo Bear Links

-All cats are almost entirely carnivorous, and most of the ‘big cats’ sit at the very top of the food chain.
+All cats are almost entirely carnivorous and most of the “big cats” sit at the very top of the food chain wherever they are found.